wes-curl/project_1/README.md

 For example, if the issue name is `Update Readme` and the issue number is 1.
 The branch name will be `1-Update Readme`.

+Development Environment: In order to properly develop on a new workstation, the development environment should match up
+                         with our previous developers.
+Run "npm install" to install the dependencies that are present.
+Do this once in the frontend folder, and then again in the backend folder, as they have separate package.json files.
+                         After installing the dependencies, you can run the backend by entering "npm run dev" while in the backend folder.
+                         To run the frontend, enter "npm start" while in the frontend folder.

 Diagrams:  Please find both diagrams in the repo named 'Untitled Diagram.drawio.png' and 'UML.pdf'

 //testing github actions